What Is a Transfer Switch for a Generator?

 Even if a transfer switch isn’t required, it’s best to use one for safety and peace of mind.

-Types of Commercial Transfer Switches
+Types of Commercial Transfer Switches for Generators

 Transfer switches are classified based on how they transition between power sources.
 Consider your electrical load when choosing between commercial transfer switches because some transitions are safer for certain loads.
 Here are a few transition types worth considering for your business: